patriziawatlington/notes/README.md

 - "Premature optimization is the root of all evil" - Donald Knuth.

 This quote reminds us that optimizing code before it's necessary can lead to unnecessary complexity and wasted time.
 It's often better to write simple, straightforward code first and optimize only when profiling indicates that it's truly needed.

+# 2023-12-21
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Write code that is easy to understand and maintain.
+Complex code may seem impressive at first, but it often leads to bugs, maintenance nightmares, and difficulty in collaboration.
+Remember, you write code not only for the computer but also for other developers who will read and work with it.
+So, strive for clarity and conciseness in your programming."

+This echoes the principle advocated by legendary computer scientist Donald Knuth: "Programs are meant to be read by humans and only incidentally for computers to execute."
+Keep this wisdom in mind as you embark on your coding journey today.